byrnereese/mkdocs-moonstone/README.md

 # MkDocs Bootstrap4 Theme

-This project provides a Bootstrap v4.0+ theme is for the [MkDocs] project.
+This project provides a theme optimized for developer and API documentation to be used with [MkDocs] projects.

 ## Installation

 Install the theme with pip:

-    pip install mkdocs-bootstrap4
+    pip install mkdocs-moonstone

 After the theme is installed, edit your [mkdocs.yml] file and set the theme [name] to `bootstrap`: